github/docs/content/codespaces/managing-your-codespaces/managing-gpg-verification-for-codespaces.md

 {% note %}

-**Note:** Once you have enabled this setting, ensure the "Git: Always Sign Off" and "Git: Enable Commit Signing" are enabled from the Visual Studio Code interface.
+**Note:** Once you have enabled GPG verification for {% data variables.product.prodname_codespaces %}, you also must append `-s` to each commit in order for it to be signed.
+To do this in {% data variables.product.prodname_vscode %}, ensure the "Git: Enable Commit Signing" option is enabled from the Settings.

 {% endnote %}